Abraham Verghese, M.D.

 New York Times Bestselling Author | Practicing Physician | Professor, Stanford University

 Outside of healthcare, he is best known as a phenomenally successful author.
-His first novel Cutting for Stone, topped the New York Times bestseller list for over two years, it was translated into more than twenty languages, and it is being adapted for film by Anonymous Content.
+His first novel Cutting for Stone topped the New York Times bestseller list for over two years, was translated into more than twenty languages, and it is being adapted for film by Anonymous Content.
 Amazon named it one of its 100 Books to Read in a Lifetime.
-In May 2023, he published his long-awaited second novel, The Covenant of Water, debuting as a New York Times bestseller.
+In 2023, he published his long-awaited second novel, The Covenant of Water, which debuted as a New York Times bestseller, remained on the list for several weeks, and was the 101st pick for Oprah's Book Club.
+Oprah Winfrey, who named the book among the top three she's read in her life, was so taken by the story that she developed a six-part podcast series diving into the themes of book through intimate conversations with Verghese.
 His memoirs include the award-winning My Own Country and The Tennis Partner.

 Topics